e-mail: bok@dhit.pl

 • Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+• Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets can be problematic in medical diagnosis when they are in the body.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.